-integrates, synchronizes and delivers materiel enterprise capabilities to enable employment of ready forces and set the theater in support of joint force and theater Army operations across the Indo-Pacific.
-On order, 402nd AFSB provides defense support to civil authorities.
+integrates, synchronizes and delivers materiel enterprise capabilities to enable employment of ready forces and set the theater in support of joint force and Theater Army operations across the Indo-Pacific.
+On order, 402nd AFSB provides Defense Support to Civil Authorities.

 The 402nd Theater AFSB supports U.S. Army Pacific.
 402nd AFSB subordinate organizations include one Divisional Readiness Battalion, one Theater AFSBn and three Logistics Readiness Centers.
-Through these organizations, the 402nd AFSB provides distributed installation logistics across nine sites in Alaska and Hawaii, while enabling power projection, to include support for the execution of force mobilization at three installations.
+Through these organizations, the 402nd AFSB provides distributed installation logistics across nine sites in Alaska and Hawaii, while enabling power projection, to include execution of Mobilization Force Generation Installation support at three installations.

 The 402nd AFSB began as a Logistics Support Element in Iraq in 2003 before transforming into a Theater AFSB in Iraq at Balad Airbase Oct.
 16, 2006, then re-locating to Kuwait in 2011.
-It remained in the CENTCOM area of responsibility until it redeployed to its official home station at Fort Shafter, Hawaii, Aug.
+It remained in the CENTCOM area of responsibility until it redeployed to its official home station at Fort Shafter, Hawaii, on Aug.
 3, 2015.